temmy222/PyTOUGHREACT/documentation/tutorial.rst

     from t2grids import rocktype

 The simulation grid is then created.
-This is done in the same manner as in PyTOUGH.
 A simple 2D grid is created here consisting of one block in the X and Z directions.
 The mulgrid class is used to create the rectangular dimensions of the grid and stroed in the `geom.dat` file

 .. code-block:: python